-- the relations between the associates, investors, the management company Covivio SGP, Covivio Hotels Gestion Immobilière and Oteli France - the management and governance arrangements for Oteli France and its subsidiaries - the terms and conditions for the transfer of shares - in respect of the fiscal year ended 31 December 2022, this agreement did not have an impact on the financial statements.
+- the relations between the associates, investors, the management company Covivio SGP, Covivio Hotels Gestion Immobilière and Oteli France; - the management and governance arrangements for Oteli France and its subsidiaries; - the terms and conditions for the transfer of shares.

+In respect of the fiscal year ended 31 December 2023, this agreement did not have an impact on the financial statements of your company.

-c) Shareholders' agreement relating to Jouron S.P.R.L.
+3) Shareholders' agreement relating to Jouron S.P.R.L.

-This agreement was signed on 1 July 2019 between Caisse des Dépôts et Consignations, Simplon Belgique, Sogecap, Murdelux, Covivio Hotels Gestion Immobilière, Jouron S.P.R.L. and your
+This agreement was signed on 1 July 2019 between Caisse des Dépôts et Consignations, Simplon Belgique, Sogecap, Murdelux, Covivio Hotels Gestion Immobilière, Jouron S.P.R.L. and your company.